unicrons/github-actions-playground/workshop/container_scan/README.md

 4. Learn to interpret scanner results
 5. Implement security fixes and best practices

-## Container Security Best Practices
+## Container Security Best Practices #TODO: Should we merge this with the checklist?

 - Use minimal base images (distroless, alpine)
 - Run containers as non-root users